If you live in a temperate zone, chances are that you have encountered powdery mildew in your garden.

 Try a 50/50 mix of liquid milk to water for moderate to severe infections, or even full-strength milk if you don’t have a large area to cover.

-Some experts say raw or organic milk is best, and the fats in whole or 2% milk can serve as an impediment to treatment, whereas others claim it makes no difference what type you use.
+Some experts say raw or organic milk is best, and the fats in whole or 2 percent milk can serve as an impediment to treatment, whereas others claim it makes no difference what type you use.

 Add the liquid to a spray bottle, and be sure to cover all of the affected areas of your plants, including stems and the undersides of leaves.
 Continue applications twice a week until you see results, and be sure to reapply if you’ve had rain.